CODE OF CIVIL PROCEDURE IN POLAND

 Poland is a signatory to the Hague Service Convention, also known as the Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters.
 The Convention is an international treaty that governs the service of documents between countries that are signatories to the Convention.

 At the request of courts and other authorities in other countries, Polish courts will collect evidence and deliver legal documents on their behalf.
 In such a circumstance, the district court where the circle is to be executed or where the notice is to be served would have jurisdiction.
-In accordance with Polish legislation, the Polish court must execute the proof or service of court letters requested by a court or other authority of a foreign state.
+By Polish legislation, the Polish court must perform the proof or service of court letters requested by a court or other authority of a foreign state.
 On the other hand, if the foreign state's court or other entity so requests, the requested court may execute the application in a manner different from that specified by Polish law, so long as doing so does not violate Polish law or the essential principles of the legal order of the Republic of Poland (public policy clause).

 Every case is unique, and the Hague Service Convention allows various methods to service documents.
 Undisputed Legal can work with you to determine the most appropriate service method for your specific situation, considering factors such as the type of documents being served, the location of the parties involved, and the urgency of the matter.
 We aim to be transparent and accountable to our clients, ensuring your documents are cared for.